 Dates are in a few cases indicated on the jackets (dated catalogs) or catalogs in the back of the books.

-Collectable Authors: Fitzgerald, Faulkner, Hemmingway, Doyle, the Tarzan series, etc. In these cases, condition and a good dust jacket are usually required.
+Collectible Authors: For example, Fitzgerald, Faulkner, Hemmingway, Doyle, the Tarzan series, etc. In these cases, condition and a good dust jacket are usually required.

-Collectable Titles: Dracula, especially if the dust jacket is illustrated.
+Collectible Titles: For example, Dracula, especially if the dust jacket is illustrated.
 William James’ Varieties of Religious Experience, because of its connection to Alcoholics Anonymous.

 New Classics Series: Alvin Lustig’s mid-century modern jacket designs; only copies with Lustig jackets in good condition.